 Today is U-M Day.

-If you applied to Harvard in Round 1 and you didn’t already luck out* this week, then you’ll be nervously checking your email at 12noon Eastern time.
+If you applied to Harvard in Round 1, then you’ll be nervously checking your email* today at 12noon Eastern time.
 If you’re in Europe, you probably didn’t get much work done so far today.
 If you’re on the West Coast, you at least have the advantage of not having been conscious for too long so far this morning.
 Marginally less stress, based simply on the fewer pre-announcement hours you’ve had to get worked up in a tizzy.
 It’s still stressful waiting till 9am, but not as stressful as for those who’re in a spot on the planet where they’ve had all day to think about this.

 For most people, the nerves will lead to disappointment.
-It’s just how the cookie crumbles.
+It’s just how the cookie crumbles. (“Dang ‘Snark you’re not very nice! let’s at least have some hope here?!??”)
 There’s only so many spots available – only so many interview invites to be had – and most people stalking their inboxes today will be disappointed.

 For them, today will be b-U-M-m-e-r day.